cksystemsteaching/selfie/book.md

 ### Bits

-A *binary digit* or *bit* is a unit of information that can distinguish exactly two different things.
+A *binary digit* or *bit* is a unit of information, abbreviated by the lower-case letter *b*, that can distinguish exactly two different things.
 In fact, we say that a bit can be in exactly one out of two different *states*.
 It can be either 0 or 1, on or off, true or false, or whatever we want to call it.
 The only thing that is relevant about a bit is that it is always in exactly one out of two states.
 And the only thing a computer can do is storing bits and changing bits from one state to the other and back, that is, from, say, 0 to 1 and from 1 to 0.

 How can then a bit be used to do anything useful beyond that?
 Well, by taking more than one bit, of course.
 Let us take two bits.
 Now, we can suddenly be in *four* different states denoted by, say: